-Warp Skirmisher is a highly aggressive Talent choice that more or less makes Zeratul inescapable for most if not all Heroes, on top of providing a slight Basic Attack damage increase.
+Warp Skirmisher is a highly aggressive Talent choice that makes Zeratul more or less inescapable for most if not all Heroes, on top of providing a notable Basic Attack damage increase.
 Although similar to in usage and easier to use than Seeker in the Dark, its main downside is that its Cooldown is significantly higher than that of the alternative Talent choices.
-Warp Skirmisher works well along Master Warp-Blade.
+Warp Skirmisher works well with Master Warp-Blade.

 - Mana: 30

 Activate to cast an untalented version of Zeratul's most recently used Basic Ability, dealing 50% less damage.

 Passive: After using an Ability, Zeratul's next Basic Attack within 6 seconds deals 30% more damage.

 Slows time in an area to a near standstill, placing allies and enemies in Time Stop for 5 seconds.
 Zeratul is not affected.

 Might Of The Nerazim is Zeratul's more selfish and offense-oriented Heroic Ability choice.
 It is generally chosen when you are unable to determine whether your teammates will be willing (or able) to cooperate with you for strong Void Prison plays.
 Might Of The Nerazim is also an excellent choice for bursting down a key target if the opposing team relies on a single squishy healer or Assassin.

 Void Prison, we mentioned on the Abilities page, Void Prison is a powerful Heroic ability with a variety of uses.
 It can be used to catch fleeing enemies, setup combos, and even delay the capturing of Mercenary Camps, giving your team time contest the objective.